JOSE0221/python-statlearning-lab/README.md

 ## Repository Structure

 - Each **`weekX/`** folder contains Jupyter notebooks and resources for the respective sessions (e.g., Week 1, Week 2, Week 4, Week 8).
-- Organize your lecture materials, data, or additional scripts accordingly.

 ---